ichortower/HatMouseLacey/docs/README.md

 ## Roadmap
 * ~~`1.0`: Initial release.~~
-* `1.1`: Current release.
+* ~~`1.1`: The last SDV 1.5.6-compatible releases.~~
-* `1.6`: Update the mod to work with Stardew Valley 1.6.\
+* `1.2`: Current release.
+Compatible with Stardew Valley 1.6.
-  Since 1.6 is now imminent, this milestone now takes priority over additional content.
-If I have time for incremental content updates, they may see backports into 1.1 during the run up to release.
-* `1.7+`: Content updates.
-Extra dialogue, seasonal outfits, beach visits, inter-mod events and shoutouts, etc.
+* Beyond: I plan to continue supporting this mod for a while.
+Future content updates, feature additions, and compatibility improvements are expected.

 ## Compatibility
 &check; Fully supported\